atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 **Considerations**

 - What would be an idiomatic way to handle dynamic styles without needing additional AST traversal?
 The main problem is you need to get ahold of a `style` prop.
 One obvious answer is don't support it.
+The main goal here is the component should only need to render once to reconcile styles.

 ## Drawbacks

 - More runtime bundle would be added to the React package
+- Keyframes API doesn't currently fit naturally within this architecture.
-- Dynamic declarations aren't currently considered with the ClassNames API
+- Dynamic declarations aren't currently supported with the ClassNames API without further AST traversal (or clever runtime solutions)

 ## Alternatives

-TBD.
+The primary alternative to discuss would be what data structure would get the best:

+- Runtime performance
+- Minification characteristics

+It does not need to be human readable as its a compilation target.

 ## Adoption strategy